uniVocity/csv-parsers-comparison/README.md

 Currently, three parsers stand out as the fastest CSV parsers for Java:

 *uniVocity-parsers*, *SimpleFlatMapper* and *Jackson CSV*.
 Keep in mind that *Simpleflatmapper* is a very simple implementation that does not provide any customization options.

-### When processing values not enclosed within quotes:
-* *SimpleFlatMapper* is barely faster than *uniVocity-parsers* when processing values that are not enclosed within quotes.
-* *Jackson CSV* follows closely and all other parsers follow very far behind.

-### When processing values enclosed within quotes:
-* *SimpleFlatMapper* and *uniVocity-parsers* have comparable performance when processing values enclosed within quotes
-* *Jackson CSV* comes behind, yet it is still way faster than the others.
+It is impressive how a change in the JDK affects the results.
 We are extremely proud to see the huge performance advantage [uniVocity-parsers](http://www.univocity.com/pages/about-parsers) offers over most of the other parsers.
 Not to mention the unique features that put our parsers among the faster, most feature complete and extensible text parsing architectures available for the Java platform.

 We will keep working to improve the performance of our parsers, and will update the results of this benchmark every time a new parser is added to the list.